Sonata165/Auto-HPO_MDPN/CNN/data/Readme.md

 The original SVHN data set.

+For the file size constraint of GitHub, we can't put the original dataset here.
+Please download them from http://ufldl.stanford.edu/housenumbers/, then rename the training set and testing set to "train_32x32.mat" and "test_32x32.mat", and put them in this folder.

 ### subset

 - If you want to train an MDPN for CNN , you need to run DataSplit.py first and all the results are in it.